PeterPerhac/monix-http4s-sample/README.md

-# Monix Task, Play Framework, Postgres
+# Monix Task, Http4s, Doobie, Circe, Postgres

 The Postgres database can be created and pre-loaded with some data by running this simple command (provided you have docker running and docker-compose installed).